 Clear monofilament is a good choice if you are concerned about fish being able to see your line underwater.
 While the properties of fluorocarbon may make it less visible underneath the surface, clear monofilament works well in all situations.

 There is another clear option on the market, and it is typically called clear blue.
 The line is relatively clear underwater, but the blue tint makes it easier to see above water.

-While there are many benefits to using braided line, being undetected by fish is not one of them.
-Braided line offers excellent strength for a thin diameter, casts extremely far, and also does not stretch.
+While there are many benefits to using braided lines, being undetected by fish is not one of them.
+The braided line offers excellent strength for a thin diameter, casts extremely far, and also does not stretch.
 These properties make braid an excellent choice for fishing around heavy cover and in dirty or muddy water conditions.

 For more visit www.fix.com/blog/do-fish-see-line/